New York – Brooklyn International Photography Festival

 Conditions of Entry

-New York – The Empire State 2020 International Exhibition of Art Photography is organized by the Art Bureau United States of America.
+New York – Brooklyn 2020 International Exhibition of Art Photography is organized and powered by the Art Bureau United States of America.

 The exhibition is open to anyone, however, an entry may be rejected when the sponsoring organization or its agent in its reasonable discretion, believes that entry does not conform to the exhibition rules and conditions.